 Painting My Headboard

 I think this proves you can take an ugly duckling and turn it into a swan.

 This was the before.

 I found it at Hotel Liquidators.
-I like the upholstery, black and gold in a classic pattern.
-It is a gorgeous high quality fabric textured viny.
+I liked the upholstery, black and gold in a classic pattern.
+It is a gorgeous high quality fabric textured vinyl.

 The wood however was really orange and super ugly.